 • Critical illness^ rider: This option offers payouts on the detection of life-threatening diseases that often require long-term, expensive treatments.
 As a self-employed person, you may not have regular wages to fund your medical costs.
 Also, if ill health compels you to give up your profession, you will not have the support of pensions.
 In this scenario, the proceeds from this rider can help you pay for adequate healthcare.

 • Accidental death benefit: Look for a policy that allows the addition of this rider either at the time of purchase or later.
-Since accidents can strike at any time, they may leave you unprepared to provide for your family's financial needs.
+Since accidents can strike any time, it may leave you unprepared to provide for your family's financial needs.
 This rider benefit will provide extra funds to your family in case you meet with an accident.

 Final words